ejwillemse/BAN313/chapter3.md

 *** =instructions

-Calculate the minutes since the start of day that each customer arrived at and assign your answer to the vector `minuteArrived`.
+1. Calculate the minutes since the start of day that each customer arrived at and assign your answer to the vector `minuteArrived`.
-Calculate the inter-arrival time between consecutive arrivals and assign the result to the vector `interArrive`.
+2. Calculate the inter-arrival time between consecutive arrivals and assign the result to the vector `interArrive`.
-Remove all negative inter arrival times from `interArrive` and assign the result to `interArriveClean`.
+3. Remove all negative inter arrival times from `interArrive` and assign the result to `interArriveClean`.
-Calculate the arrival rate for the exponential distribution using `interArriveClean` and assign your answer to `arriveRate`.
+4. Calculate the arrival rate for the exponential distribution using `interArriveClean` and assign your answer to `arriveRate`.
-Calculate the probability of a customer arriving within 0.5 minutes (30 seconds) after the current one arrived and assign your answer to `pWithin30sec`.
+5. Calculate the probability of a customer arriving within 0.5 minutes (30 seconds) after the current one arrived and assign your answer to `pWithin30sec`.
-View the above values by printing them to the console output via the `script.R` file.
+6. View the above values by printing them to the console output via the `script.R` file.

 *** =hint

-To calculate $arrivalRate$ simply calculate the mean number of arrivals over all the minute-intervals.

-To calculate the probability of the two-access gates being insufficient we first need to establish the maximum number of customers that two gates can cope with within a minute, which in this case is $2 \times 2 = 4$ and then calculate the probability of more than 4 customers arriving during a minute interval.
+TBC

 *** =pre_exercise_code
 ```{r}